sss-sharp1331/Tortoise_Test/README.md

 API Methods CREATED :

 Promotion APIs for partners :
-GET http://localhost:8000/api/plan/ -> Gets the list of all existing plans POST http://localhost:8000/api/plan/ -> Posts the plan in our SQL DB.
+GET http://localhost:8000/api/plan/ -> Gets the list of all existing plans. <br /> POST http://localhost:8000/api/plan/ -> Posts the plan in our SQL DB.  <br />
-GET http://localhost:8000/api/user/  -> Gets the data of Users and their plans POST http://localhost:8000/api/user/ -> Posts the user data in our SQL DB.
+GET http://localhost:8000/api/user/  -> Gets the data of Users and their plans.  <br />
+POST http://localhost:8000/api/user/ -> Posts the user data in our SQL DB.  <br />

 APIs can be accessed by running the server